-Multilateral assistance accounted for 41% of France’s overall official development assistance in 2017 (€4.2 billion).
-Half of this multilateral assistance goes to our contribution to European assistance (€2.1 billion).
+Multilateral assistance accounted for 39% of France’s overall official development assistance in 2019 (€4.3 billion).
+More than half of this goes to our contribution to European assistance (€2.3 billion).

 France’s support for multilateral institutions is consistent with its support for establishing truly comprehensive public policies to deal with the global challenges of development.
 France uses the multilateral channel to act in a number of priority strategic sectors: first and foremost in the healthcare sector, where French ODA is almost entirely multilateral, as well as in supporting basic education and the environment.